Hong Kong 12: October

 On October 1, 2020, groups of protesters appeared in front of London's Chinese embassy with signs demanding the release of the 12 detainees.

 Since early October, various international figures such as Swedish climate activist Greta Thunberg and artist, cartoonist and rights activist Badiucao have held up "#Save12HKYouth" in social media to help bring awareness to the 12 detainees.
 The campaign was initiated by human rights organization Hong Kong Watch, and it termed this detainment as the "watershed case for Hong Kong" that will influence if extraditing pro-democracy activists to stand trial in the mainland would become a common occurrence.

 Over the weekend from October 23–25, over 30 cities around the world had support events bringing awareness of these 12 detainees to the citizens and their local governments.

 Controversies

 Exact capture location unverified

-Although Chinese coastguards released the GPS coordinates of the capture, there is no other substantial evidence to support its claim that the location was within Chinese borders.
-Although Hong Kong Police stated that there was no evidence to substantiate that Chinese coastguards had entered Hong Kong waters, some Hong Kong fishermen reached out to Hong Kong lawyers said they witnessed the capture had been within Hong Kong territories.
+Although Chinese coastguards released the GPS coordinates of the capture, there is no other substantial evidence to support its claim that the location was outside Chinese borders.
+Although Hong Kong Police stated that there was no evidence to substantiate that Chinese coastguards had entered Hong Kong waters, some Hong Kong fishermen reached out to Hong Kong lawyers said they witnessed the capture had been within Hong Kong.

 Extended and delayed trial date

 Whereas Hong Kong has had an internationally respected judiciary system, China has had its human rights violations documented internationally.
-The treatment of these 12 detainees has been a grave concern for many.
-Even as these individuals are now "arrested" after over 30 days of detention, there is no clear indication when the prosecution and trial will take place.
-Therefore, this uncertain entanglement may become prolonged imprisonment and an endlessly opaque human rights battle.
+The treatment of these 12 detainees was a grave concern for many.
+Even as the 12 had now been formally arrested after over 30 days of detention, there was no clear indication when the prosecution and trial would take place.

-Ta Kung Pao article on backing of attempted escape

-Ta Kung Pao published an article in its online edition on August 29, alleging that Hong Kong minister Chu Yiu-ming had, in cooperation with a Presbyterian Church in Taiwan (PCT) minister Ng Chhunseng, provided support for the attempted escape.
-In a reply issued in the same outlet, Chu denied this and accused the newspaper of having maliciously fabricated the story.